 How could I possibly travel with six months' worth of malaria tablets?
 The packages were enormous!
 What about my year's supply of birth control tablets?
 And the antibiotics my doctor had generously prescribed to me in case of emergencies?
 How would I get prescription medicine abroad?
 What about decongestant tablets that may be illegal in other parts of the world?
 How could I prolong the life of my medication?
 What did I need to do to ensure I kept it safe?

 We'll start with the basics: how to decide how many different types of medications with you.
-First of all, you need to be aware that you can get most general medicines in every country around the world.
+First of all, you need to be aware that you can get the most generic medicines in every country around the world.
 You don't need to worry about stocking up with hundreds of painkillers, for example, because practically everywhere you'll visit will be full of pharmacies you can get them from.
 It's worth bringing one pack with you in case of emergencies, but you really don't need more than that.
 The same goes for decongestants, antihistamines, Imodium, and motion sickness pills.

 Keep your backpack as light as possible by only carrying one pack of each and replacing them as you run out.